 Ease of Cleaning

 The ease of cleaning correlates somewhat directly with how easy the bladder is to fill.
-Hydration bladders that could be opened entirely on one end were hands-down the most effortless style to keep clean.
+Hydration bladders that could be opened entirely on one end are hands-down the most effortless style to keep clean.
 These allow you to reach into the bag, wash, scrub, and dry to your heart's content.
 The narrower the bladder's opening, the more challenging it is to clean thoroughly.
 While we realize the cleaning of a hydration bladder's innards isn't likely to occur as often as it should, the one time we are militant about cleaning is when we fill up with liquids that contain sugar.
 Why is this so important?
 When you combine a moist and frequently warm environment with sugar, you've got a breeding ground for bacteria.
 Keeping your pack clean also helps avoid that nasty tasting water that so many of us have had the misfortune of ingesting.

 Hydration Pack vs. Daypack

 Before we address that, a couple of quick notes: When we say "daypack," we mean a pack that does not include a hydration system and components, we're not comparing hydration packs to standard pack with water bottles.
 The differences are pretty simple.
 The biggest advantage for the hydration pack is quick access to water and overall convenience.
-The biggest typical negatives for the reservoir and tube vs. bottle is difficulty in cold weather and not having a clear idea of how much water you have left, as the bladder is hidden inside the hydration sleeve.
+The biggest typical negatives for the reservoir and drinking hose vs. bottle is difficulty in cold weather and not having a clear idea of how much water you have left, as the bladder is hidden inside the hydration sleeve.

 The question used to be pretty obvious for the main reason that "regular" backpacks simply weren't set up for water storage.
-They didn't have dedicated hydration sleeves and compartments, openings for drinking tubes, or tube routing capabilities like their specialized pack relatives.
+They didn't have dedicated hydration sleeves and compartments, openings for drinking hoses, or hose routing capabilities like their specialized pack relatives.
 The only option was to put together your own piecemeal setup that likely involved duct tape and zip-ties.

 Some factors to look at when deciding between the two types of packs are cost, support, and overall pack construction, hydration specific features.Support and Construction